mhartington/mhartington.github.io/content/post/a-moduleless-future-for-angular/index.md

 draft: false
 ---

 Recently a [Pull Request](https://github.com/angular/angular/pull/53861) from Matthieu Riegler came to the Angular repo that wanted to mark the `HTTPClientModule` and similar modules as deprecated.
-Overall it seems the idea has receieved positive traction, though in Matthieu's tweet about the PR, there was a comment in there that did stand out to me.
+Overall it seems the idea has received positive traction, though in Matthieu's tweet about the PR, there was a comment in there that did stand out to me.

 > I think I need an example before I decide whether I need pitchforks or not.